Dyslexia during the first school years

-Dyslexia during the first years are often hard to discover.
+Dyslexia during the first years is often hard to discover.
 When a child enters school and starts to learn how to read and write the condition becomes more apparent.
-In some cases it might be possible to detect signs of dyslexia in a young child.
-For example, delayed speech development compared with children ot the same age, even though delayed speech can have many different causes.
-If however you notice that your little one struggles with letters and words, there are things you can do as a parent/guardian or relative to ease your child’s way out into the world.
+In some cases, it might be possible to detect signs of dyslexia in a young child.
+For example, delayed speech development compared with children of the same age, even though delayed speech can have many different causes.
+If however, you notice that your little one struggles with letters and words, there are things you can do as a parent/guardian or relative to ease your child’s way out into the world.

 As parent to a dyslexic child you can feel powerless.
 First of all, you are a parent.
 It is not your job to teach your child to read and write – it’s the future school and teachers’ job.
 Your job is to be loving and supporting – a bridge to the outside world for your child.
 A good ground rule is to learn in school and practice at home.
 So, what can you and your child practice at home before school?
 And what can you look out for in order to detect dyslexia?

 Discovering dyslexia in your young child before it enters school can be both hard and, once done, create a lot of emotions.
 Here are some symptoms to look out for or you can download a handbook:

 - speech problems, such as pronouncing long words the wrong way or “jumbling” up phrases (for example “hecilopter” instead of “helicopter” or “beddy tear” instead of “teddy bear”)